Espresso Machine Repair Training – Coffee Machine Technician Course List

 In the coming years, SCAE plans to launch specialized repair training programs.
 These programs will cover coffee preparation, shop management, electronics, hydraulics, preventative maintenance, and cleaning at advanced, intermediate, and primary levels.

 Another option is to enroll at Espresso AcademyOpens in a new tab., Italy.
 Situated in Florence, this academy offers a two-day training course in repair, troubleshooting, and maintenance.
 For the mandatory two days of the course, you will be charged $275, but if you opt for an additional third day, you have to pay $110 more.
-The optional third day is aimed at preparing technicians to service espresso machines at homes.
-The academy’s website displays a list of worldwide institutes and schools that provide training certifications in Italian Barista Techniques.
+The optional third day aims to prepare technicians to service espresso machines at homes.
+Thacademy’s website lists worldwide institutes that provide training certifications in Italian Barista Techniques.

 However, some technicians do not attend any such repair training course but receive on-the-job learning.
 This is an alternate option if you cannot participate in training for some reason.
 For this, you may have to work as a barista for some time, and once you have proved your skills, your employer may sponsor you for a certified training course.